dennishg32/QuoteVotes/README.md

 ## BDD

-- Customer checks our Menu
-- Customer chooses the size of pizza
-- Customer chooses what kind of crust he or she would like the pizza to have
-- Customers choose the topping(s) they want on my pizza.
-- Customer has to place an order for Pizza and see the total charge for it.
+- User will read Quotes already posted
+- User will vote according to his/her perspective
+- User will have an option to delete a quote
+- User will be able to see highlighted quote
-- Customers has an option to order as many pizzas as they want.
+- User will have an option to create quote
-- Customers have an option to have the pizza delivered or not.
-If delivered they will be alerted how much the delivery charge will be.

 ## Known Bugs

-If you find a bug, kindly open an issue [here](https://github.com/dennishg32/Pizza-Lover-Shop/issues) by including your search and the expected result.
+If you find a bug, kindly open an issue [here](https://github.com/dennishg32/QuoteVotes/issues) by including your search and the expected result.

 ## Author